usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

   * An [as-is](#as-is-as-is-object) object
   * A [custom](#custom-grouping-custom-object) object

-Indicates (by its presence) that controls included in a profile via different and multiple import pathways, are to be merged in resolution.
-Element contents of the `merge` can be used to "reorder" or "restructure" controls (that is, indicate their order and/or structure in resolution).
+The contents of the `merge` element may be used to "reorder" or "restructure" controls by indicating an order and/or structure in resolution.

-Implicitly, a merge statement is also a filter: controls that are included in a profile, but not included (implicitly or explicitly) in the scope of a merge statement, will not be merged into (will be dropped) in the resulting resolution.
+Implicitly, a `merge` element is also a filter: controls that are included in a profile, but not included (implicitly or explicitly) in the scope of a `merge` element, will not be merged into (will be dropped) in the resulting resolution.

 ### Combination rule: `combine` object

-Whether and how to combine multiple (competing) versions of the same control
+A Combine element defines whether and how to combine multiple (competing) versions of the same control

 A [combine](#combination-rule-combine-object) will appear as a property on an object.